ElementsProject/lightning/doc/lightning-pay.7.md

 finding routes and retrying the payment.
 However, a payment may be delayed for up to `maxdelay` blocks by another node; clients should be prepared for this worst case.

+*exclude* is a JSON array of short-channel-id/direction (e.g. \[
+"564334x877x1/0", "564195x1292x0/1" \]) or node-id which should be excluded
+from consideration for routing.
+The default is not to exclude any channels or nodes.

 When using *lightning-cli*, you may skip optional parameters by using *null*.
 Alternatively, use **-k** option to provide parameters by name.